deep-research/victorslibrary-nuxt/content/a-guide-to-occult-research.md

 ### [Hypnosis](http://www.worldcat.org/oclc/1066694401)

-Hypnosis differs from meditation bin that you actually alter your thoughts.
+Hypnosis differs from meditation in that you actually alter your thoughts.
 You can use it to influence your subconscious mind.

 As Lao Tzu wrote:
 > Watch your thoughts, they become your words;